coursera/eslint-plugin-coursera/docs/rules/webdriverio-no-xdescribe.md

-# xdescribe does not work in webdriverio to blacklist files because webdriverio does not prescan files for tests. when using xdescribe, selenium will still boot up a node in order to try to serve that file which is a waste. (webdriverio-no-xdescribe)
+# webdriverio-no-xdescribe

-Please describe the origin of the rule here.
+xdescribe does not work in webdriverio to blacklist files because webdriverio does not prescan files for tests. when using xdescribe, selenium will still boot up a node in order to try to serve that file which is a waste. (webdriverio-no-xdescribe)

 ## Rule Details